mozilla/PyPOM/docs/user_guide.rst

 Page objects are representations of web pages.
 They provide functions to allow simulating user actions, and providing properties that return state from the page.
-The :py:class:`~pypom.page,Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.
+The :py:class:`~pypom.page.Page` class provided by PyPOM provides a simple implementation that can be sub-classed to apply to your project.

 To instantiate a page object with PyPOM you will need a Selenium_